Abacavir hypersensitivity reaction

 - Schnyder B, Adam J, Rauch A, et al. HLA-B*57:01(+) abacavir-naive individuals have specific T cells but no patch test reactivity.
 J Allergy Clin Immunol 2013; 132:756.

 - Panel on Antiretroviral Guidelines for Adults and Adolescents.
 Guidelines for the use of antiretroviral agents in HIV-1-infected adults and adolescents.
-Department of Health and Human Services.
-Available at http://aidsinfo.nih.gov/contentfiles/lvguidelines/AdultandAdolescentGL.pdf (Accessed on May 01, 2014).
+Department of Health and Human Services. https://aidsinfo.nih.gov/contentfiles/lvguidelines/adultandadolescentgl.pdf (Accessed on March 05, 2017).

 - Hughes CA, Foisy MM, Dewhurst N, et al. Abacavir hypersensitivity reaction: an update.
 Ann Pharmacother 2008; 42:387.